vengi-voxel/vengi/src/tools/databasetool/README.md

+# Databasetool

-# Table descriptions for the databasetool.
+## Table descriptions for the databasetool.

 The databasetool binary will generate model files for the table definitions given in `*.tbl` files.
 You can specify the fields,